-Let’s dive into the deep history and origin of cross-country skiing, that is truly the history of all forms of skiing!
+Let’s dive into the origin and deep history of cross-country skiing, that is truly the history of all forms of skiing!

 There is still an ongoing debate where exactly cross-country skiing originated.
 Interestingly enough, there are three competitors in this race.
 As you would expect, the Scandinavian region is well-known for its skiing history, but at the same time drawings and actual remains of skis were found in Russia and China as well.
 In fact, many people still use skis up to this day in those particular regions.
 In the following, we will explore the facts we know for sure about the ancient history of cross-country skiing.